Monk | Group | Push | Speed | Support | Console | HC

 Epiphany Soothing Mist

-Casting any ability will heal yourself and your allies within 30 yards.
+Casting any ability heals yourself and your allies within 30 yards.

 Healing effect has an ICD equal to 1/APS.

-This ICD uses sheet APS instead of skill APS so using skills with Attack Speed coefficient greater than one will result in desync (the ICD of Soothing Mist will not be ready when you hit with your generator).
+This ICD uses sheet APS instead of skill APS so using skills with Attack Speed coefficient greater than one results in desync (the ICD of Soothing Mist will not be ready when you hit with your generator).

-When attacking with any generator, you will proc heal every 2 out of 3 attacks, but adding either Alacrity or Raiment of a Thousand Storms(2) Bonus will change that to every other attack, resulting in less healing per second despite higher Attack Speed!
+When attacking with any generator, you proc heal every 2 out of 3 attacks, but adding either Alacrity or Raiment of a Thousand Storms(2) Bonus changes that to every other attack, resulting in less healing per second despite higher Attack Speed!

 The visual effect has a static 0.5 second cooldown, but it has no effect on your actual healing output.

-The value of the healing is a base of 16 093 HP in addition to 4% of your Health Globe Bonus.
-You can get up to 270 375 Health Globe Bonus (7 * 38 625), which means that you can buff the base healing of Soothing Mist by up to 10 815 HP, for a grand total of 26 908 HP per heal.
-In other words, the difference between having no globe bonus and having perfect globe bonus will result into ~67% more healing.
-Missing Health Globe Bonus in one slot will result into a loss of ~6% healing.
+The value of the healing is a base of 16,093 HP in addition to 4% of your Health Globe Bonus.
+You can get up to 270,375 Health Globe Bonus (7 * 38,625), which means that you can buff the base healing of Soothing Mist by up to 10,815 HP, for a grand total of 26,908 HP per heal.
+In other words, the difference between having no globe bonus and having perfect globe bonus results in ~67% more healing.
+Missing Health Globe Bonus in one slot loses ~6% healing.

 These days, zMonks are mostly valued for their ability to shield their allies rather than their ability to heal, the main reason being to protect Squirt's Necklace damage multiplier.
 This explains why Health Globe Bonus is now more important than Attack Speed, as direct healing is not essential anymore and all Monk shielding abilities scales with your Health Globe Bonus.